stripe2933/vku/docs/hello-triangle.md

 };
 ```

-You can pass the tuple of Vulkan structures that are used for the `pNext` chain of the `vk::DeviceCreateInfo`. *vku* will concat this tuple to `vk::DeviceCreateInfo` with `vk::StructureChain`, so you can take the advantage of `vk::StructureChain`'s compile time pNext chain validation.
+You can pass the tuple of Vulkan structures that are used for the `pNext` chain of `vk::DeviceCreateInfo`. *vku* will enclose the concatenated `vk::DeviceCreateInfo` and this tuple into `vk::StructureChain`, so you can take the advantage of compile time pNext chain validation.

 > [!NOTE]
-> `vku::Gpu<QueueFamilies, Queues>::Config` is templated class, whose template type parameters are tuple alternatives.
-Therefore, depending on your compiler's C++23 implementation status, automatic type deduction may not work (especially for MSVC).
-For this case, you have to manually specify the tuple alternative types, like: `vku::Gpu<QueueFamilies, Queues>::Config<vk::PhysicalDeviceDynamicRenderingFeatures>`.
+> `vku::Gpu<QueueFamilies, Queues>::Config` is a templated class, whose template types are tuple alternatives.
+Therefore, depending on your compiler's C++23 implementation status, these type deduction may not work (especially for MSVC).
+For this, you have to manually specify the tuple alternative types, like: `vku::Gpu<QueueFamilies, Queues>::Config<vk::PhysicalDeviceDynamicRenderingFeatures>`.

 After enabling the dynamic rendering feature, running your application will not emit the validation error anymore.